-Retain and manage existing rural land, avoiding the rezoning of land for other uses including rural-residential and residential outcomes, unless identified in a relevant Strategy.
+Retain and manage existing rural land, avoiding the rezoning of land for other uses including ruralresidential and residential outcomes.

 Aquaculture in Shoalhaven is dominated by oyster farming in the Shoalhaven-Crookhaven Estuary, but this industry is growing.
 Three aquaculture leases have been approved in Jervis Bay near Callala Beach and Vincentia and allow the farming of mussels, scallops, and oysters.
 Other emerging markets involve the use of seaweed, other algae products, and advanced biotechnology to create new products.
 We need to investigate how nearby port facilities and commercial land could support the continued development of the marine aquaculture industry.